rage/programming-20/data/part-2/4-methods.md

 <!-- Teknisesti ottaen **metodi** tarkoittaa nimettyä lauseista koostuvaa joukkoa, eli ohjelman palaa, jota voi kutsua muualta ohjelmakoodista metodille annetun nimen perusteella.
 Esimerkiksi koodirivillä `System.out.println("olen metodille annettava parametri!")` kutsutaan metodia, joka suorittaa ruudulle tulostamisen.
 Metodin sisäinen toteutus -- eli joukko suoritettavia lauseita -- on piilossa, eikä ohjelmoijan tarvitse välittää siitä metodia käytettäessä. -->

 Technically speaking, **a method** is a named set of statements.
 It's a piece of a program that can be called from elsewhere in the code by the name given to the method.
-For instance `System.out.println("I am a parameter given to the method!")` calls a methods that performs printing to the screen.
+For instance `System.out.println("I am a parameter given to the method!")` calls a method that performs printing to the screen.
 The internal implementation of the method -- meaning the set of statements to be executed -- is hidden, and the programmer does not need to concern themselves with it when using the method.

 <!-- Tähän mennessä käyttämämme metodit ovat kaikki olleet Javan valmiita metodeita.
 Opetellaan seuraavaksi tekemään omia metodeita. -->